hartleylabnyu/online_two_step_replication/README.md

 # Tracking developmental changes in model-based reinforcement learning: an online replication study
-Tasks, data, and analysis scripts for Nussenbaum, K., Scheuplein, M., Phaneuf, C., & Hartley, C.A. (_submitted_).
+Tasks, data, and analysis scripts for Nussenbaum, K., Scheuplein, M., Phaneuf, C., Evans, M.D., & Hartley, C.A. (_submitted_).
 Tracking developmental changes in model-based reinforcement learning: an online replication study.

 We collected data from 151 participants on two tasks: the two-step task, as described in Decker et al. (2016)